NatalieJClark/pytest_practice/README.md

 ; cd 2_testing_classes # Practise code for testing classes
 ; cd 3_testing_for_errors # Practise code for testing errors

-# This will install the dependencies (pytest)
+# Install the dependencies (pytest)
 ; pipenv install # NB: you may need to change interpreters to import pytest

+# Run all of the tests
+; pipenv run pytest

+# Or...
-# This will activate the project's virtualenv
+# Activate the project's virtualenv
 ; pipenv shell

-# This will run all of the tests
+# Then run all of the tests
 ; pytest

-# This will exit the pipenv shell
+# Exit the pipenv shell
 ; exit # or Ctrl-D
 ```